sumitavakundu007/pltRDF/README.md

 # Radial Distribution Function (RDF)

-plotRDF is a Python package to plot RDF by reading a GSD file.
+pltRDF is a Python package to plot RDF by reading a GSD file.

 ## Installation